|Exotic elements||3 ED||2 Asph, 2 ED|

 Autofocus while zooming

 The older Lumix G 45-200mm f/4-5.6 lens is not optimal when it comes to keeping the focus when zooming.
 It is clearly not parfocal, and loses the focus immediately when zooming.
-The longer Lumix G 100-300mm f/4-5.6 is somewhat better in this respect, but still has this problem.
+The longer Lumix G 100-300mm f/4-5.6 (my review) is somewhat better in this respect, but still has this problem.

 With the newer Lumix X 45-175mm lens, this is still a problem.
 When zooming during video recording, I've found that it can keep the focus fairly well if the background is static.
 However, with excessive subject movement or camera shake, the focus can wander off for an extended period of time.
 In general, you can not expect tack sharp focus until around one second after you stop zooming.
 This will take longer if the lens is zoomed in.